 Students learn about leadership on many levels, the meaning of citizenship, and interpreting and making a range of map types.
 They explore how the concepts of unity and diversity shape life in the United States, and how people make choices about purchasing goods and services.
-They study these topics by exploring guiding questions such as “What makes a good citizen?” and “What unites us as a nation?”
+They study these topics by exploring guiding questions such as “What makes a good community member?” and “How do we contribute to our community?”
 Additional supporting questions appear under each topic.
 The questions included are not meant to be restrictive but rather to serve as possible avenues for discussion and research.

 Grade 1 History and Social Science Topics

-Civics in the context of being a member and a leader

-Geography in the context of the world
+Civics: communities, elections, and leadership

+Geography: places to explore

-History in the context of the diverse backgrounds of the people of the United States
+History: unity and diversity in the United States

-Economics/financial literacy in the context of goods, services, and choices
+Economics: resources and choices

 Literacy in History and Social Science

-In studying these topics, students apply Grade 1 and 2 reading, writing, and speaking and listening skills, and learn vocabulary and concepts related to history and social science.
+In studying these topics, students apply grades 1-2 reading, writing, and speaking and listening skills, and learn vocabulary and concepts related to history and social science.

 Looking Back, Looking Ahead: Connections to History and Social Science in Kindergarten and Grade 2

-Kindergartners learned about taking responsibility, how geography teaches about places and locations, the origins of national holidays, and the relationship of work, buying, and selling.
-Second graders will build on their pre-k-grade 1 learning by concentrating on global geography, looking at reasons why people settle in particular places, why they migrate, how they bring culture with them, and how they discover and make use of natural resources for their own consumption and for trading with others.
+Kindergartners learned about taking responsibility, places and locations, the origins of national holidays, and the relationship of work, buying, and selling.
+Second graders will build on their pre-k to grade 1 learning by concentrating on global geography, looking at reasons why people settle in particular places, why they migrate, how they bring culture with them, and how they discover and make use of natural resources for their own consumption and for trading with others.

 Grade 1 Content Standards

 Building on knowledge from previous years, students should be able to:

-Topic 1: Civics in the context of being a good member and a good leader of a group
+Topic 1.Civics: communities, elections, and leadership

 Supporting Question: What does it mean to belong to or lead a group?

-Demonstrate understanding of what it means to be a member of a group and follow its rules, limits, responsibilities and expectations; explain reasons for rules to others.
+Demonstrate understanding of the benefits of being part of a group and explain what it means to be a member of a group; follow the group’s rules, limits, responsibilities and expectations, and explain reasons for rules to others.

 For example, to clarify the concept of membership, students brainstorm the groups they belong to simultaneously – e.g., they are members of a family, a classroom, a school, perhaps a sports team, a scout group, an arts club, a religious group, a neighborhood community, town, city, or country.
 With their teacher, they make a list of some of the different expectations of each group and look for the similarities among them.

+Investigate the various roles that members of a group play and explain how those roles contribute to achieving a common goal.

-Demonstrate understanding that a leader is also a member of a group, but takes on a different role with more responsibility for inspiring others, organizing and delegating activities and helping the group make decisions.
+Demonstrate understanding that a leader is also a member of a group, but takes on a different role with more responsibility for inspiring others, organizing and delegating activities, and helping the group make decisions.

+For example, students working on a project in a small group take on the roles of leader, recorder or reporter, illustrator, or timekeeper.

-Give examples of leadership and leaders from history, everyday life, and from literature and informational texts read or read aloud, and describe the qualities of a good leader.
+Analyze examples of leadership and leaders from history, everyday life, and from literature and informational texts read or read aloud, and describe the qualities of a good leader.